FirstGearGames/FishNet-Documentation/fishnet-building-blocks/transports/fishysteamworks.md

 ## General

 FishySteamworks is FizzySteamworks reformed.
-FishySteamworks has significant performance improvements and has been made to fully support [Toolkit for Steamworks SDK](https://kb.heathen.group/toolkit-for-steamworks-sdk/steamworks) by _Heathen Engineering._
+FishySteamworks has significant performance improvements and has been made to fully support [Foundation for Steamworks](https://heathen.group/kb/steam-welcome/) by _Heathen Engineering._

 ***